bsmith89/compbio-template/TEMPLATE.md

     -  Required: Describes (in detail) where all of the data came from.
     -  Good: Instructions for retrieving all of the data from an online repository.
     -  Great: Recipe for data retrieval included in `Makefile`.

-    It is also advisable to save data in directories named by the date it was collected,
-    so growth curves taken on October 20th, 2014, would be stored in `raw/2014-10-20/growth-curve.csv`, and
+    It is also advisable to save data in directories named by the date it was collected, or the date of the experiment so growth curves started on October 20th, 2014, would be stored in `raw/2014-10-20/growth-curve.csv`, and
     `raw/NOTE.md` would describe the experiment and this file in detail.

+Intermediate data files are separated into directories based on their content.

 -  `meta/`